Tiqr/tiqr-server-libphp/TestServer/README.md

 * `tiqrenroll_protocol` — This is the Custom URL scheme that is used by the app for enrolling new user accounts.
   Do not add the '://' part.
 E.g. the tiqr.org client uses 'tiqrenroll'.
 This must match the configuration of the tiqr client that is used
+* `token_exchange_url` – Optional.
+The URL of the token exchange server to use.
+Required for sending push notifications.
+* `token_exchange_appid` – Optional.
+The ID of the application at the token exchange server.
+Required for sending push notifications.
+* `apns_certificate_filename` – Optional.
+The filename (relative to the config directory) of the file with the Apple push notification client certificate and private key in PEM format.
+Required for sending push notifications to iOS devices.
+* `apns_environment` – Optional.
+The apple push notification environment to use: "production" or "sandbox".

 ## Using from physical devices
 ### iPhone to OSX